exonum/exonum-doc/src/advanced/configuration-updater.md

 #### Data Layout

 - **cfg_hash**: Hash
-  Hash of configuration to vote against.
+  Hash of the configuration to be voted against.
 - **from**: PublicKey
   Public key of the transaction author.